Graded von Neumann regularity of rings graded by semigroups: Applications

 Let $A$ be an $s$-unital ring and let $S$ be a semigroup.
 The \emph{semigroup ring} $A[S]$ consists of all finite sums of the form $\sum_{s \in S} a_s \delta_s$, where $a_s \in A$ and $\delta_s$ is a formal symbol for every $s\in S$.
 Addition is defined in the natural way and multiplication is given by extending the rule $a \delta_s a' \delta_{s'} := aa' \delta_{ss'}$ for $a,a'\in A$ and $s,s'\in S$.
 Note that $A[S]$ is strongly $S$-graded with the canonical grading defined by $(A[S])_s := A\delta_s$, for $s\in S$.
 By Corollary~\ref{cor:strong}, we get the following result.

-\begin{prop} Let $A$ be an $s$-unital ring and let $S$ be a semigroup.
+\begin{proposition} Let $A$ be an $s$-unital ring and let $S$ be a semigroup containing at least one idempotent.
 Equip the semigroup ring $A[S]$ with the canonical $S$-grading.
-Then $A[S]$ is graded von Neumann regular if and only if $A$ is von Neumann regular. \end{prop}
+Then $A[S]$ is graded von Neumann regular if and only if $A$ is von Neumann regular. \end{proposition}